A 14-year-old boy disappeared on his way to school 10 days ago

-(CNN)A 14-year-old boy in Ohio disappeared on his way to school ten days ago and has not been seen since, the Port Clinton Police Department said.
+(CNN)A 14-year-old boy in Ohio disappeared on his way to school 10 days ago and has not been seen since, the Port Clinton Police Department said.

 Harley Dilly was last seen December 20 in Port Clinton, Ohio as he left for school between 6 and 7 a.m. -- but he never arrived, police said.